 We're dedicated to publishing and displaying the work of the freshest voices in literature and art alongside established artists, poets and writers.

-Every year, a new staff takes over Columbia Journal, made up entirely of second-year students in the MFA creative writing program: poets, nonfiction and fiction authors need your visionary, experimental work - work you're proud of - for our Contest, Online, and Print publications.
+Every year, a new staff takes over Columbia Journal, made up entirely of second-year students in the MFA creative writing program: poets, nonfiction and fiction authors who are looking to publish the visionary, experimental work you're proud on in our Online and Print publications.